Human authored, evidenced-based – 8 min read

 – 1 or 2 avocados p/d between 1-12 weeks, significantly lowered triglycerides (11)

-– 1 avocado in a day, signifacantly reduced oxidized LDL (the type linked to artery damage) (5)
+– 1 avocado in a day, signifacantly reduced oxidised LDL (the type linked to artery damage) (5)

 – 1 avocado p/d over 5 weeks significantly Improved LDL particle size (a type of LDL less likely to cause plaque build-up) (12)

-– 1 avocado p/d over 5 weeks signifanctly Improved lutein (an antioxidant) in the blood (13)
+– 1 avocado p/d over 5 weeks significantly Improved lutein (an antioxidant) in the blood (13)

 Avocados and other metabolic outcomes

-Studies have investigated the physiological effects of adding avocado to other meals on FMD.
-A multi-arm randomised controlled trial involving healthy young overweight men (7), investigated postprandial effects on endothelial health measured by flow-mediated dilation (FMD), after the consumption calorie matched diets of various meals by measuring FMD compared to baseline over the course of 4 hours, with 7 days between each mea
+Studies have also investigated the physiological effects of adding avocado to other meals on flow-mediated dilation (FMD).
+FMD is a non-invasive ultrasound measure of how well an artery widens in response to increased blood flow and is commonly used as an indicator of blood vessel (endothelial) health; greater vasodilation and arterial flexibility generally indicate better vascular function.
+A multi-arm randomised controlled trial involving healthy young overweight men (7), investigated postprandial (after-eating) effects on endothelial health measured by FMD, after the consumption calorie matched diets of various meals by measuring FMD compared to baseline over the course of 4 hours, with 7 days between each meal:

 (i) a Hass avocado sandwich with low-fat milk